Gymnocalycium mihanovichii is one of the most unusual window garden cacti and has become a common sight anywhere that

 Watering and Feeding

-Water the plant regularly throughout the spring and summer months as well as the fall.
+Water the plant regularly throughout the spring and summer months and the fall.
 In the winter months, water infrequently.

 Before watering, check the soil.
 It should dry out between watering to avoid the root system rotting away.

 Soil and Transplanting

-Hibotan cactus grows best in the normal commercial cactus soil with good drainage.
+Hibotan cactus grows best in normal commercial cactus soil with good drainage.

 Another option is to use a mixture of regular potting soil with 25% to 50% perlite or pumice.